Women in the Yishuv Workforce

 During the first period, 1922–1931, rates of participation remained relatively low, reaching their peak only in the second period, as the population increased and the economy entered a period of accelerated growth.
 However, employment rates increased during the first period, that of foundation from 1922 to 1931, at a swifter rate than during the second period, from 1932 to 1945.

 Most of the women immigrating to Palestine in the first period were not pioneer women, but rather young women who came mainly from petty bourgeois families in Eastern Europe.
-They brought with them labor skills and attitudes typical of urban European women at this period.
+In general they brought with them labor skills and attitudes typical of urban European women at this period.
 Work was primarily a necessity, but at the same time also desired.
 Though they wished to work, these women had no aspirations to enter new fields of employment or change skills.
 They viewed domestic work as degrading and preferred to work in industry and manufacture.
 However, the industrial sector had little work to offer.

 The earlier years were volatile, typified by short periods of prosperity and prolonged periods of downturns.
-The major problem faced by both males and females in the labor force was finding work.
+The major problem faced by both men and women in the labor force was finding work.
 An unlimited growth in the supply of workers combined with the limited absorptive capacity of the economy to create grave unemployment.
 For the most part the only work available in the labor market was in public construction, introduced by the government, and later in private construction, stimulated by large waves of immigration.
-Other jobs available for women were very few in number and were limited to traditional female occupations such as sewing, nursing and cooking.
+Other jobs available for women were very few in number and were limited to traditional female occupations such as sewing, nursing, and cooking.
 However, except for a small group of pioneer women who aspired to work in construction as part of their feminist-nationalist outlook, construction work was considered inappropriate for women.
 Work in factories was rarely given to female workers due to competition from male workers.
 Domestic work was thus the only viable solution for many, including skilled women.
 Indeed, the only work offered to women by the labor exchange of the Histadrut during the first period was in domestic work, despite the Histadrut’s ideological objection to this kind of work.

 During the early period a small group of pioneer women tried to break down traditional sex divisions in the labor market and assume work in construction and agriculture.
 Their heroic, romantic fight was well documented in history and received more than its fair share in the Yishuv’s historiography.
-The women were mainly young, single and ideologically committed to Zionism and Socialism, and desired to share equally with men in the building of a new country.
+The women were mainly young, single, and ideologically committed to Zionism and socialism, and desired to share equally with men in the building of a new country.
 At the time the only choices available for non-skilled were domestic work and construction, and for the pioneers domestic work was simply not a viable option, not to mention the fact that construction paid more.
 For a while it seemed as if fundamental changes in employment opportunities for at least a small group of women were indeed taking place.
 However, as the crisis of 1926 subsided, industrialization advanced and immigration increased, women resumed more traditional labor market roles.
 By 1929 construction as a source of female employment disappeared altogether, while the number of women in the service sector doubled.

 Prosperity came in the second half of the first period, primarily as a result of the development of light industries in the growing Jewish city of Tel Aviv, the increase in the number of hotels and restaurants, and increased immigration.
 Thus, while in the early twenties Jerusalem employed the largest proportion of female workers, toward the end of the decade Tel Aviv took over as the city with the largest number of female workers.
 Though the share of females in industry grew steadily during the first period, it was the growth of employment in the service sector, especially personal services, which obscured any other developments during the second half of the first period.

 Increased immigration in the 1930s brought about a new period of accelerated growth and development, accompanied by expansion of capital formation and rapid growth of the urban centers.
-On the supply side the new immigrants arriving in the second period came mainly from Central and Eastern Europe, bringing with them a wealth of capital, skills and experience.
-The majority lacked commitment to the ideology of labor Zionism and the dominant values were the traditional ones according to which women defined their roles within the framework of the family.
+On the supply side the new immigrants arriving in the second period came mainly from Central and Eastern Europe, bringing with them a wealth of capital, skills, and experience.
+The majority lacked commitment to the ideology of Zionist-socialism and the dominant values were the traditional ones according to which women defined their roles within the framework of the family.

 Most of the growth in female activity rates during this period occurred before 1937.
-Rates of participation remained relatively unchanged from 1937 to 1945, though during this period major changes occurred in the occupational distribution of the female labor force, primarily during the war.
+Rates of participation remained relatively unchanged from 1937 to 1945, though during this period major changes occurred in the occupational distribution of the female labor force, especially during the war.

 The growth of the cities in the early 1930s and the concomitant rise in the number of restaurants and hotels fostered the entrance of many female workers into the domestic service market.
 The share of women in agriculture also grew during the 1930s compared to the late 1920s, primarily because of increased demand for hired workers in citrus groves.

-Following the crisis of 1935 the share of females employed in industry, manufacturing and building declined.
+Following the crisis of 1935 the share of females employed in industry, manufacturing, and building declined.
 At the same time, the waves of immigrants from Germany and Austria led to an increase in the number of workers in the liberal professions and in the percentage employed in public services.
 Another important feature of the early 1930s was widespread unemployment, especially among women in the urban sector.

 The employment situation of females changed during World War II, just as it did in other industrialized countries, though the changes became notable only in 1942–1943.
 When the war broke out all import ceased and demand for locally produced goods increased.
 The increasing demand of the British army, whose presence in the area grew considerably, boosted production.
 Production of industrial goods and agricultural produce expanded and demand for workers increased.
 As many workers, mainly males, enlisted, a shortage in the workforce began to be felt.
 The result was an increased demand for female workers in all sectors.
 Work was offered to women in industry and the army camps in increasing numbers.
 Employment opportunities changed, and women assumed new positions as drivers, diamond polishers, welders, electricians and carpenters, entering new sectors such as British army camps and government employment, war industry, storage and garages.
 The increased demand for workers led many women to leave the domestic service sector in favor of better jobs in industry.
 Initially the British government prohibited women’s work in army camps.
 However, their attitude changed in May 1942, and by 1943 the number of women employed in army camps reached 1,800.
 In 1941 only 25 percent of all women registered for work were sent to work in domestic services and only 12 percent of the demand for domestic servants was met by the Labor Exchange.
 This suggests a strong preference among women to work in industry rather than domestic services.
 The Women’s Council, which for twenty years was constantly occupied with expanding employment opportunities for women, was now totally absorbed in issues of wage and conditions of employment.